doertscho/arf-kiel/content/training.en.md

 and we can't practise all aspects of the sport yet, but there are many things that are very much compatible with safety distances.

-Also, please note that we don't really have a regular date for our sessions yet.
+Our sessions are currently happening each week on Wednesday, 6pm.
-If the day of our next session doesn't work for you, please get in touch and we'll consider your preferences in our planning!
+If that date doesn't work for you, please get in touch and we'll consider your preferences in our planning.

 Everybody is welcome to join the training!
 Most of us are absolute beginners,